stevelorenz/build-vnf/ffpp/README.md

 This makes the latency performance evaluation results more representative and "stable" for the algorithm used instead of the magic inside the runtime of the programming language.
 C has its limitations and security issues.
 However, they are not the focus of this project and it is just a PhD work :).
-I plan to add Rust/Go support after I fully understand how to integrate them correctly and efficiently...

 ## Contact